• Mar 25, 2025 • Read in ~6 mins

 — By Dr. Sandip Roy.

-I have been studying the philosophy and psychology of happiness for a decade.
-The most asked question to me is, “What is happiness?”
+I have been studying the psychology of happiness for more than a decade.
+The most commonly asked question I get is, “What is happiness?”

 At that, many definitions and quotes from positive psychologists flood my mind.
-It’s difficult to pick one.
+It isn’t easy to pick one.
+Over the years, I have started to say this:

-“Happiness is how good you feel in this moment and also how content you feel about your life.”
+“Happiness is both how good you feel at this moment and how content you are in your life.”

-I have done some detailed posts on happiness (or, what experts call, subjective wellbeing) based on science.
-Like this 10 Greatest Happiness Hacks From Positive Psychology.
+I have done a detailed post on happiness-boosting strategies: 10 Greatest Happiness Hacks From Positive Psychology.

 1. Happiness: The Ultimate Supplement